Inside the Powerful Rise of 5Point Nation Crips (5PN) in Detroit

 For definitions of terminology related to activity, conduct, demographics, gang-related terms, identifiers, and classifications used on this page, refer to the site glossary.

 The 5Point Nation Crips (5PN) are documented as a predominantly African American, Detroit-based Crip-aligned street gang alliance that began forming between 2015 and 2016.
-The gang traces its origins to two youth graffiti crews—Bloc Side Soldiers (B.S.S.) and North Side Soldiers (N.S.S.)—whose overlap in membership and territory gradually led to the development of a broader neighborhood identity.
+The gang traces its origins to two youth graffiti crews—the Bloc Side Soldiers (B.S.S.), which was founded by Zahid Sekou (a/k/a “Tiny Joker”), and the North Side Soldiers (N.S.S.), which was founded by Tiny Joker’s younger cousin known by the street moniker “Syxx”—whose overlap in membership and territory gradually led to the development of a broader neighborhood identity.
 As additional Five Points–area tag crews began cooperating, several adopted Crip symbolism and incorporated what participants referred to as 5Point Nation literature, an internal doctrine cited in a 2025 Detroit News feature on local tagging conflicts.
+The 5Point Nation’s Literature (allegedly compromised of approximately 25 sections) is governed by their internal council, known as the ‘Nation Board.’

 By the early 2020s, sources noted a decline in Blood-affiliated activity within the Five Points area, accompanied by a marked increase in 5PN graffiti, tagging, and iconography across the 48219 ZIP code and adjacent neighborhoods.
 Although 5PN incorporates elements associated with West Coast Crip culture, there are no verified organizational ties to Los Angeles Crip structures or any national governing body.